Azure/reliable-web-app-pattern-dotnet/README.md

 > Cost is estimated based on the **East US** and **West US 3** Azure Regions.
 For detailed cost analysis, refer to the cost section in the [accompanying guide](./ScalableWebApp.md#cost).

 ## Pre-requisites

+1. To run the scripts, Windows users require [Powershell 7.2 (LTS)](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) or above.
+Alternatively, you can use a bash terminal using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install). macOS users can use a bash terminal.

 1. [Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
     Run the following command to verify that you're running version